3manuek/3manuek/content/posts/2024-08/tdsbabelfish.md

   - MSSQL
 ---

+> Next post will cover performance tests using `tdspool`.

 ## BabelfishPG connection architecture

-Inherited from the postgres architecture, each connection trhough the TDS port will instance a Postgres backend.
-As in Postgres, BabelfishPG needs a middleware for funnel connections through the TDS port.
+Inherited from Postgres connection architecture, each connection trhough the TDS port will instance a Postgres backend.
+As in Postgres, BabelfishPG needs a middleware for funnel connections through the TDS port for avoiding running out of connections and processing capacity in the database server.

 For Postgres, we have plenty of options, like PGBouncer, Odyssey, pgcat, name it.
 For T-SQL (read as MSSQL compatible language), there aren't many open sourced solutions.

-One of the options we explore here, is from the freetds project.
+One of the options we explore here, is from the FreeTDS project: [`tdspool`](https://www.freetds.org/userguide/tdspool.html), part of the `freetds-bin` package.

+>
+> Two _very_ important limitations before you consider this in productive environment when using `tdspool`:
+>
+> - The FreeTDS connection pool currently does not supports TDS version 5.0 (Sybase) and encrypted connections.
+This restriction applies to both the client-to-pool and pool-to-server connections!
+> - It does not allow to tweak a cap on frontend connections.
+>

+If you're new around the BabelfishPG project and you stumbled here for whatever reason, keep in mind that there are two types of [database architectures](https://babelfishpg.org/docs/installation/single-multiple/#single-vs-multiple-instances) -- [`babelfish_tsql.migration_mode`](https://babelfishpg.org/docs/internals/configuration/#babelfishpg_tsqlmigration_mode): `single-db` and `multi-db`.

+Generally, most of the cases you may want to choose in between.
+Here is my personal take:

+- If your databases are small and you need to access all of them, maybe `multi-db` is a good choice.
+  However, if this applies to a development environent, but in production you expect each of those databases to be in separated resources keep in mind that the user mapping in the Postgres instance will be different.
+- You want to have large databases each one on dedicated resources, `single-db`.
+If this is the case, and you want to have a development environment, you may want to stick to this mode instead of using `multi-db` for consolodating.

 ## Pooling with TDSPool (FreeTDS)

-[`tdspool`](https://www.freetds.org/userguide/tdspool.html) is part of the `freetds-bin` package.
-It relies in 2 configuration files, [freetds.conf](https://www.freetds.org/userguide/freetdsconf.html) and [tdspool.conf](https://www.freetds.org/userguide/tdspool.html).
+`tdspool` relies in 2 configuration files, [.freetds.conf](https://www.freetds.org/userguide/freetdsconf.html) and [.pool.conf](https://www.freetds.org/userguide/tdspool.html).
+By default, it expects those files to be in the user's home directory.

-Two _very_ important limitations:

--  The FreeTDS connection pool currently does not supports TDS version 5.0 (Sybase) and encrypted connections.
-This restriction applies to both the client-to-pool and pool-to-server connections!
-- It does not allow to tweak a cap on frontend connections.

 {{< tabs tabTotal="2" >}}

-{{% tab tabName="freetds.conf" %}}
+{{% tab tabName=".freetds.conf" %}}
 ```ini
 [global]
         tds version = auto